CrispyYoshi/ProjectBRR/readme.txt

 At the end of each BRR is the information you would put in #instruments, followed by any additional information you think may be necessary to know.
 For example, a percussion instrument would have information about octave/pitch at the end like "[ff6]_snare $FF $E0 $B8 $0F $58 (o3c).brr".
 For easy reading purposes, a comma followed by a space would help separate hex commands, and is highly encouraged.
 Ex: "[custom]_belltree $84 $CC $00 $04 $00 , $EB $00 $F4 $FA (o4e).brr"

-If there are different ways of playing an instrument, the instrument's name comes first, followed by an underscore and the way it's played.
-For example, "acoustic bass" and "slap bass" would have folders named "bass_acoustic" and "bass_slap".
-Another example: "crash cymbal" and "ride cymbal" would be "
+If there are different ways of playing an instrument, the instrument's name comes first, followed by an underscore and the gameID, followed by the way it's played.
+For example, "acoustic bass" and "slap bass" would both be in a folder named "basses", and their BRRs would be structured "bass_[gameID]_acoustic" and "bass_[gameID]_slap".
+Another example: "crash cymbal" and "ride cymbal" would be "crash_[gameID]_cymbal" and "ride_[gameID]_cymbal".

 ****If you do not know what your instrument is, please put it in the "_____other" folder with the format "[gameID]_unknown1.brr".
 Any unidentified synths should be in the "synths" folder labelled as "synth_[gameID]_unknown1.brr".